 I've never met a potato I didn't like, but Crispy Fried Potatoes, also known as Country Potatoes, just might be my favorite way to eat them.

 This simple technique results in the most delicious potatoes that are soft and creamy on the inside, and golden and crispy on the outside.
-Eat them any way you choose - on their own, with eggs for breakfast, alongside Roast Chicken or any other main dish, or as a delicious topping for soup.
+Eat them any way you choose - on their own, with eggs for breakfast, alongside Roast Chicken or a perfectly cooked steak, or as a delicious topping for soup.

 Country Potatoes That Are Buttery On The Inside and Crispy On The Outside